ishangujarathi/namaste_react/README.md

 We can pass any number of props inside Component, react will wrap all of them as objects and then we can pass them dynamically using {} braces as they are nothing but JS objects!

+In Raeat, there are 2 types of import and export:
+1-Default Import/Export
+export default <component_name>
+import <component_name> from "path"

+2-Named Import/Export
+export const <conponent_name>
+import {<component_name>} from "path"

+When we have to export multiple things, always use named Exports!